 Offbeat Bride social network #Site News#social media September 27 2007 | Ariel arielmstallings I've gotten a few emails recently requesting more community features on Offbeat Bride.
 Well, I'm going to give a forum a shot — just as an experiment.
 (An experiment that may fail, if it's too difficult to maintain.)
 I just set up the Offbeat Bride social network.
 If you'd like the opportunity to connect, chat, share ideas and network with other bad-ass offbeat brides, sign up!
-We'll see how it goes… Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
+We'll see how it goes… Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Meadow Stallings Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dances in Seattle, WA.
+Fix Typo Ariel Author of the Offbeat Bride book, Ariel acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+You can get to know her better on her Insta stories.
 PREVIOUS Melissa's wedding at the Uptight Wedding Chapel (ha!)
 NEXT Best!
 Picture!
 Evar!
 Show/Hide comments [ 7 ] thanks ariel. i'm stoked.
 Reply WOW, ladies — this thing is really taking off!
 The network is averaging practically a new member EVERY HOUR and there are awesome groups like the DIY Idea Exchange and Brides who like Brides.
 I love it!
 Reply Is this only for brides?
 Reply John, if you're asking whether vendors can join the network, the answer is no. If you're interested in advertising, please let me know!
 Reply Ariel, I think John is asking if offbeat Grooms can be on this site!!!!
 Cate Reply I wish that were the case, Cate.
 But John's website is a for-profit wedding page, making him a vendor — not a groom. 🙂 Reply Well darn it, I was hopeful.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.